templafy/CustomContentConnector/README.md

 Templafy connectors cannot point to `localhost` due to security reasons, to circumvent this mechanism, a `Dockerfile` which exposes the app on port `7225` exists in this example.
-The image should be build and deployed to a service like Google Cloud Run, Azure, AWS, etc. After deployment the URL pointing to the image instance should be used as "Base url" when setting up the Connector in the Templafy Admin.
+The image should be build and deployed to a service like Google Cloud Run, Azure, AWS, etc. After deployment the URL pointing to the container instance should be used as "Base url" when setting up the Connector in the Templafy Admin.

 # Run the example locally using postman